vdaysky/blazelink/README.md

 with this framework as well, as long as you implement a certain interface, described below.

 It uses PostgreSQL as a database with enabled logical replication to produce WALs.

+Under the hood graphql is used to query and transport data.
+Server uses ariadne implementation.

 ## Prerequisites